 Post-9/11 GI Bill (Chapter 33)

 The Post-9/11 GI Bill is one of the most comprehensive education benefits available to veterans and their families.
-Depending on your eligibility, it covers tuition and fees, provides a monthly housing allowance, and includes funds for books and supplies.
-We are proud to support this transformative benefit to help those who have served our country achieve their academic goals.
+Depending on your eligibility, it covers a percentage of tuition and fees, provides a monthly housing allowance, and includes funds for books and supplies.

 Maryland Army National Guard State Tuition Waiver (STW)